 1. Frances, 3870 17th Street San Francisco, CA

 The menu at Frances changes daily, because Chef Melissa Perello utilizes ingredients from local farms and markets.
 It’s fine dining, and yet it’s approachable and welcoming.
 Featured food items include apple-wood smoked bacon beignets, ricotta gnocchi, duck liver moose, chickpea fritters, roasted turnip empanadas, and lobster mushroom linguine.
-The eclectic menu ensures everyone at your table will be satisfied.
+The eclectic menu ensures everyone at your table will be satisfied, making this an easy first choice in our list of the top 10 restaurants in San Francisco.